 - Fullmetal Alchemist: Dream Carnival: A Fighting Game released on 2004

-- Fullmetal Alchemist: Dual Sympathy: A Nintendo DS adaptation of the 2003 anime, released alongside the third RPG above in 2005.
+- Fullmetal Alchemist: Dual Sympathy: A Nintendo DS adaptation of the 2003 anime, released alongside the third RPG above in 2005, and one of the few games to get an international release.

 - Fullmetal Alchemist: Stray Rondo, released for the Game Boy Advance in 2004 by Bandai (Now Bandai Namco Games)

-- Fullmetal Alchemist: Sonata of Memory, the sequel to Stray Rondo.
+- Fullmetal Alchemist: Sonata of Memories, the sequel to Stray Rondo.
 Released in the same year.

-- Fullmetal Alchemist: Brotherood, released for the PSP by Bandai in 2010.
+- Fullmetal Alchemist: Brotherhood, released for the PSP by Bandai in 2010.
 It saw a release throughout Europe.
 Merely a retelling of the Brotherhood anime through a fighting genre-based story mode.

 - Fullmetal Alchemist: To the Promised Day, released in 2010.
 This follows the Brotherhood anime through an RPG-based genre with some visual novel cues.